You may prefer a specific page focussing on just one module:

 Please take registers, and upload the results to the SoMaS admin system after each class.

 There is a mailing list for all engineering teachers (particularly useful if you need teaching cover for a class).
-Feel free to contact Koji (module leader) or James (webmaster) with any more directed comments.
+Feel free to contact Elizabeth W (module leader) or James (webmaster) or Neil D with any more directed comments.

 This module is a 20-credit (MAS140) / 20-credit (MAS151) / 20-credit (MAS152) / 20-credit (MAS153) / 20-credit (MAS156) / 15-credit (MAS161), year-long module which covers the mathematics you will need for the first year of your degree.